cstamas/cstamas.org/content/blog/2024/09/migrating-to-maven3-p3.md

 simpler job to do).
 Sisu "introspection" is really minimal, is figuring out which constructor needs to be bound, and if one still uses field injection, which those fields are.

+PPS: This above is true only for "pure JSR330" components, it does **not** stand for Maven Plugins.

 Enjoy!